kevinbaun/EventSpice/README.md

 - map tools (distance to event, events near me, etc)

 What am I NOT building in?
 - Too much in the way of security.
 The UserSpice baseline gives us some generic security and I'll provide some info on using oAuth.
 Beyond that you're kinda on your own.
-I'm happy to help you get something working but EVERYBODY does things differently on that front.
+I'm happy to help you get something working but EVERYBODY does things differently on that front, so I am not focus on that at this time.

 Someday I'll get around to building integration examples for various auth/auth systems.
 First, functionality.